pangaea-data-publisher/pangaeapy/README.md

 ## Running the tests

-The tests ar located in the `test` directory.
+The tests are located in the `test` directory.
 You can run them by executing `pytest` or `tox` in the root directory.

 ## Cite as